Urban wildlife: North America

 Red-tailed hawks are a common sight in urban areas, with individuals such as Pale Male being documented nesting and raising chicks in New York City since at least the 1990s.

 The American alligator, a once-threatened species that was saved from extinction through farming and conservation, can frequently be found in the southern United States living in open areas with access to water, such as golf courses and parks, in its native range.

 These animals living in urban areas usually come into conflict with humans, as some of them will open garbage bags in search of food, eat food left out for pets, prey on unattended pets, feed on prized garden plants, dig up lawns or become traffic hazards when they run out into the road.
-Coyotes pose a risk to small children, who should not be left unsupervised in areas that coyotes are known to inhabit; they are large enough to easily kill and eat a child, and urban coyotes lack the fear of humans that most wild canids exhibit.
-While there are media accounts of alligators being found in sewer pipes and storm drains, "sewer alligators" are unlikely to sustain a breeding population in such environments, due to a lack of a place to bury their eggs and food.
+There are media accounts of alligators being found in sewer pipes and storm drains, but so-called "sewer alligators" are unlikely to sustain a breeding population in such environments, due to a lack of a place to bury their eggs and food.
 Urban wildlife is often considered a nuisance, with local governments being tasked to manage the issue.

 In 2009, a large blobby mass made of colonies of tubifex worms was found to be living in the sewers of Raleigh, North Carolina.
 Revealed by a snake camera inspection of sewer piping under the Cameron Village shopping center, videos of the creature went viral on YouTube in 2009 under the name "Carolina poop monster".

-Animals known to dwell within human habitations in the US include house centipedes (Scutigera coleoptrata), and firebrats.
+Animals known to dwell within human habitations in the US include house centipedes (Scutigera coleoptrata) and firebrats.

 South America

-Marmosets can be found living wild in city parks in Brazil.
+Marmosets and capuchin monkeys can be found living wild in city parks in Brazil.
 Urban-dwelling marmosets tend to return more often to the same sleeping sites than jungle-dwelling marmosets.
-Urban-dwelling marmosets tend to prefer to sleep in tall trees with high first branches and smooth bark.
+Urban-dwelling marmosets tend to prefer to sleep in tall trees with high branches and smooth bark.
 It has been suggested they do this to avoid cats.
+Human-wildlife conflicts in urban areas are increasing in several South American countries, with species that include jaguars, pumas, capybaras, and wild boars.
+Urban expansion has led to a novel and underreported challenge to wildlife: an increase in the demand for wild meat that includes several taxa such as birds, turtles, small mammals and caimans.